Headers and Footers

 In the default configuration, the colour of the Navigation Menu is set to White.
 This can be changed as follows:

-• Select Group from the Breadcrumb trail.
+• Select Group from the Breadcrumb trail or Document Overview.

 • Save the modified header